Did you know that a single word can change how ChatGPT responds?

-The art of prompt engineering involves creating accurate instructions that AI may follow to produce the desired response.
-Using roles is one way to increase the effectiveness of prompts.
-Asking AI to assume a particular role, such as that of a teacher, seller, or designer, will help produce more relevant and context-aware responses.
+Asking AI to assume a particular role, such as that of a math teacher, copywriter, or designer, will help produce more relevant and context-aware responses.
 These roles in prompt engineering completely change the outcome of the response.

 For example, the role of “business advisor” directs the AI to provide expert advice specific to that field in response to a prompt such as “Act as a business advisor and help me develop a marketing strategy.”